cmake-basis/BASIS/doc/index.rst

 See the :doc:`standard/implementation` for details on the standard for implementing software.

-:doc:`howto` which help to understand the standard and how to comply with it can be found here as well.
+:ref:`HowToGuides` which help to understand the standard and how to comply with it can be found here as well.

 Projects following the standard include the `BASIS Modules`_ and make use of the